Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Robert Edwards, Raghav Jha, Or Katz, Dima Kharzeev, Jianwei Qiu, Tommaso Rainaldi, and Enrique Rico for helpful discussions.
+We would like to thank Robert Edwards, Raghav Jha, Or Katz, Dima Kharzeev, Jianwei Qiu, Tommaso Rainaldi, Enrique Rico, and Feng Yuan for helpful discussions.
 JYA and FR were supported by the U.S. Department of Energy, Office of Science, Contract No.~DE-AC05-06OR23177, under which Jefferson Science Associates, LLC operates Jefferson Lab.
-JYA, JM, and FR were supported in part by the DOE, Office of Science, Office of Nuclear Physics, Early Career Program under contract No. DE-SC0024358.
+JYA, JM, and FR were supported in part by the DOE, Office of Science, Office of Nuclear Physics, Early Career Program under contract No. DE-SC0024358/DE-SC0025881.